Message from Space: Cast

-Staff

 Production

 Message from Space cost between US$5 and 6 million, roughly half the budget of Star Wars (1977), which made it the most expensive Japanese film, until it was beaten by Fukasaku's later film Virus (1980).

 Release

 Message from Space was released in Japan on April 29, 1978.
 The American version of the film was released in the United States on October 30, 1978, where it was distributed by United Artists.
 United Artists acquired Message from Space at a US$1 million cost; according to company personnel: "[It] can't keep 'em from lining up at the box office.
 It's a Jap Star Wars!
 It'll clean up."
 Studio executive Steven Bach, however, countered: "The only thing it cleaned up was the red inkwell."

 Shout!
 Factory released Message from Space on DVD on April 16, 2013.